 - Critique the concept, not the drawing ability or individual

-- Point out areas that won't work (maybe using a list of heuristics)
+- Point out areas that might be difficult to implement (maybe using a list of heuristics)

 - Highlight good ideas